karlseguin/the-little-mongodb-book/en/mongodb.markdown

 There's nothing magical here.
 In the worst cases, most of the time, the lack of join will merely require an extra query (likely indexed).

 ## Arrays and Embedded Documents ##
 Just because MongoDB doesn't have joins doesn't mean it doesn't have a few tricks up its sleeve.
-Remember when we briefly saw that MongoDB supports arrays as first class objects of a document?
+Remember when we saw that MongoDB supports arrays as first class objects of a document?
 It turns out that this is incredibly handy when dealing with many-to-one or many-to-many relationships.
 As a simple example, if an employee could have two managers, we could simply store these in an array:

 	db.employees.insert({_id: ObjectId(
 		"4d85c7039ab0fd70a117d733"),